 (6) The following minimum benefits standards apply to lump-sum indemnity coverage of any specified disease:

-(a) These coverages must pay indemnity benefits on behalf of insured persons of a specifically named disease or diseases.
+(a) These coverages must pay indemnity benefits for a specifically named disease or diseases.
 The benefits are payable as a fixed, one-time payment made within thirty (30) days of submission to the insurer of proof of diagnosis of the specified disease.
-Dollar benefits shall be offered for sale only in even increments of $1,000.
+Dollar benefits shall be offered for sale only in even increments of $[X].

 Drafting Note: Policies that offer extremely high dollar benefits may induce fraud and concealment on the part of applicants for coverage.
-The commissioner should be sensitive to this possibility in approving policies.
+The commissioner should avoid approving these policies in light of the fact that these policies are not intended to be comprehensive coverage and are not intended to be sold as such.
+Policies offering extremely low dollar amounts, however, may offer illusory coverage that may not be understood by consumers.
+State insurance regulators can address this issue by requiring that this coverage is not offered, marketed, or sold as a substitute for, or alternative to, comprehensive major medical coverage, and requiring the use of disclosures that this coverage is supplementary coverage.

-(b) Where coverage is advertised or otherwise represented to offer generic coverage of a disease or diseases, the same dollar amounts shall be payable regardless of the particular subtype of the disease with one exception.
-In the case of clearly identifiable subtypes with significantly lower treatments costs, lesser amounts may be payable so long as the policy clearly differentiates that subtype and its benefits.
+(b) Where coverage is advertised or otherwise represented to offer generic coverage of a disease or diseases, the same dollar amounts shall be payable regardless of the particular subtype of the disease unless there are clearly identifiable subtypes with significantly lower treatment costs, in which case lesser amounts may only be payable if the policy clearly differentiates that subtype and its reduced benefits.

 Drafting Note: The purpose of requiring equal coverage for all subtypes of a specified disease is to ensure that specified disease policies actually provide what people reasonably expect them to.
-In approving skin cancer or other exceptions, commissioners should consider whether a specified disease policy might mislead if it treats a subtype of a disease differently from the rest of the specified disease.
+In approving exceptions, commissioners should consider whether a specified disease policy might mislead if it treats a subtype of a disease differently from the rest of the specified disease.

-K. Specified Accident Coverage
+F. Specified Accident Coverage

-“Specified accident coverage” is a policy that provides coverage for a specifically identified kind of accident (or accidents) for each person insured under the policy for accidental death or accidental death and dismemberment combined, with a benefit amount not less than [$1,000] for accidental death, [$1,000] for double dismemberment [$500] for single dismemberment.
+“Specified accident coverage” is a policy that provides coverage for a specifically identified kind of accident (or accidents) for each person insured under the policy for accidental death or accidental death and dismemberment combined, with a benefit amount not less than $[X] for accidental death, $[X] for double dismemberment $[X] for single dismemberment.

-L. Limited Benefit Health Coverage
+G. Limited Benefit Health Coverage

-“Limited benefit health coverage” is a policy or contract, other than a policy or contract covering only a specified disease or diseases, that provides benefits that are less than the minimum standards for benefits required under Subsections B, C, D, E, F, G, I and K. These policies or contracts may be delivered or issued for delivery in this state only if the outline of coverage required by Section 8L of this regulation is completed and delivered as required by Section 8B of this regulation and the policy or certificate is clearly labeled as a limited benefit policy or certificate as required by Section 8A(17).
-A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7J and shall not be offered for sale as a “limited coverage.”
+“Limited benefit health coverage” is a policy or contract, other than a policy or contract covering only a specified disease or diseases, that provides benefits that are less than the minimum standards for benefits required under Subsections B, D, and F. These policies or contracts may be delivered or issued for delivery in this state only if the outline of coverage required by Section 8H of this regulation is completed and delivered as required by Section 8B of this regulation and the policy or certificate is clearly labeled as a limited benefit policy or certificate as required by Section 8A(17).
+A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7E and shall not be offered for sale as “limited benefit health coverage.”

 This subsection does not apply to policies designed to provide coverage for long-term care or to Medicare supplement insurance, as defined in [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act and Medicare Supplement Insurance Minimum Standards Model Act].